tobegit3hub/seagull/docs/2014-10-27-how-seagull-use-bootstrap.md

 If you're using Bower, just run `bower install bootstrap --save` to download the library.
 You can refer to [use-bower-to-manage-dependency](2014-10-26-use-bower-to-manage-dependency.md) to know about how seagull uses Bower.

-If you're not using Bower, just go to the official webiste and download the js file.
+If you're not using Bower, just go to the official website and download the js file.

 We have added the library in seagull/views/index.html.